mschmidty/bio_notes/r/_posts/2021-11-8-gusg-habitat-comparison.md

 excerpt_separator: <!--more-->
 ---

-Similar to my post last week, we are again looking at another AIM data analysis.
-The last analysis was created from the raw AIM dataset kept in ESRI Collector.
-This time we are pulling the data from the SQL database that houses the QA/QC'd final dataset.
-This is also an analysis that uses data outside of our field office.
+Similar to my post last week, we are again looking at another AIM data visualization.
+The last visualization was created from the raw AIM data, pulled from ArcGIS online.
+This visualization looks at cover over three populations of Gunnison sage-grouse in Colorado, the San Miguel population, the Gunnison population and the ....

 ![Gunnison sage-grouse habitat assessment graph.]({{"r/assets/cover_gusg_ch.png" | relative_url }})

+## And the Scripts